FrewtyPebbles/Loxoc-Python3D-Game-Engine/readme.md

  - Add transform and rotate to camera.

- - Refactor SDL-based event system (to include more events.
+ - Refactor SDL-based event system (to include more events).

  - Think of a name for the engine.